Discovering your Mission – a powerful and inspiring use of MindSonar

 • Similarly “Call us now for information” might appeal more to those with an Internal Locus of Control, whereas “Call us now for advice” might attract those with a more External Locus of Control.

 There are, of course, many other examples, and this exercise can be done with any communication.
 The more that is known about the audience for a communication, the more it can be refined.
-Understanding the Meta Programmes of the audience can make communications so much more effective.
+Understanding the Thinking Styles of the audience can make communications so much more effective.

 I commonly came across these sorts of mis-communication when managing complex projects, particularly between the policy people (General, Activity) and the mathematicians (Specific, Information).
 Often it was as if these two groups spoke entirely different languages, so common were the mis-understandings.